nus-cs2103/website-base/admin/common-commentary-fragment.md

 <div id="{{ slugify("Class/Object Diagrams: Basics") }}">
 <div tags="m--tic2002">

-This module covers only two types of diagrams: class/object diagrams (CD/OD) -- which model a _structural_ aspect of an OOP design, and sequence diagrams (SD) -- which model a _behavioral_ aspect.
+This course covers only two types of diagrams: class/object diagrams (CD/OD) -- which model a _structural_ aspect of an OOP design, and sequence diagrams (SD) -- which model a _behavioral_ aspect.
 This week, let's learn the basic CD/OD notation.

 We recommend you ==try the relevant post-lecture quizzes as you read each sections== below.
 In these quizzes, you will  be able to see the answers immediately after completing the quiz.
 </div>